tariquesani/personal-strava-heatmap/README.md

 ### Viewing the Heatmap
 - After syncing your activities, navigate to the Heatmap page to view your running heatmap.

+### Viewing Individual Routes
+- Navigate to the Routes page to view individual routes.

 ## Screenshot
 ![Screenshot](static/screenshot.png)